-Many people promote the benefits of sitting on an exercise ball to do your work, or even walking on a treadmill at the same time.
-If these facilities are possible, such as if you work from home, or have a particularly innovative office environment, then there is no doubt that such measures may help to improve your back pain.
-However, for the majority of office workers, there may be somewhat more of a raised eyebrow from your boss if you decide to spend your morning seated on a big rubber ball.
+Many people promote the benefits of sitting on an exercise ball to do your work, or even walking on a treadmill at the same time as typing.
+If these facilities are available, such as if you work from home, or have a particularly innovative office environment, then there is no doubt that such measures may help to improve your back pain.
+However, for the majority of office workers, your boss may raise their eyebrow a little if you decide to spend your morning seated on a big rubber ball.

-It is just as well therefore, that there are many exercises you can try to relieve your back pain when working in even the most conventional of offices.
+Therefore, it is just as well that there are many exercises you can try to relieve back pain when working in even the most conventional of offices.

-It is likely that your neck will begin to feel the strain of sitting down first as it is supporting the weight of your head.
-Gently tilt it from side to side, and also stretch the muscles by slowly shaking your head.
+Gently tilt your neck from side to side, and also stretch the muscles by slowly shaking your head.
 For an extra stretch, bring your chin down towards the base of your neck and hold it there for a few seconds, feeling the stretch along the back of your neck and down your spine.
 This is a good stretch for your upper back and neck.
 Shrug your shoulders a few times to release any further tension.

-To stretch your lower back while sitting, bring one leg to the horizontal position, hold, then lower it and repeat with the other leg.
-Additionally, position both feet firmly on the ground with a 90ᵒ bend in the knees, then keeping your legs in that shape raise them a few inches off of the ground.
+To stretch your lower back while sitting, bring one leg to a horizontal position, hold, then lower it and repeat with the other leg.
+Additionally, position both feet firmly on the ground with a 90ᵒ bend in the knees then keeping your legs in that shape, raise them a few inches off of the ground.
 Lower again and repeat.
 This is an excellent way to stretch your lower back as well as strengthen your abdominal muscles.

 Dangle your arms down your sides then bring them up and forwards so that they are stretching out 90ᵒ front of you.
 Hold the stretch and then move your arms out to the side.
 Carefully twist your torso to one side then the other.